J-rayX/baseone-docs/docs/virtual-accounts/account-endpoints.md

 ## 🔍 Overview

-The Virtual Accounts API empowers you to create and manage virtual accounts within your merchant integration.
+The Virtual Accounts [Account endpoints](/api/api-va#tag/Account) empowers you to create and manage virtual accounts within your merchant integration.
 This powerful tool offers a range of capabilities for both you and your customers.

 ## 🚀 Key Features